 Halloween Family Fun Night at Three Creeks Metro Park: tba from 5:00 – 7:00 pm.
 Not-too-scary stories and s’mores at the campfire and go trunk-or-treating for candy.
 Kids of all ages encouraged to wear costumes.
 Meet at Confluence Trails bulletin board.

-Old Hilliard Halloween Haunt: cancelled for 2020 Trick-or-treat, scavenger hunt, kid and dog costume contest and family fun activities
+Old Hilliard Halloween Haunt: tba for 2021 Trick-or-treat, scavenger hunt, kid and dog costume contest and family fun activities

 Costume & Candy Crawl at Kingsdale Shopping Center: tba from 4 pm – 7 pm.
 Dress in your Halloween best and Trick-or-Treat at Kingsdale Shopping Center!
 There’s a costume contest, face painters, and balloon artists.
 Please meet at the green for registration and a trick-or-treat bag to take along the route.
 This is a FREE event.
 Open to kids 12 and under, with adult supervision.

-Halloween Family Funday at North Market: tba Crafts, trick or treating starting at 11 am, face painting, games, farm animals, music and more!
+Halloween Family Funday at North Market: tba for 2021 Crafts, trick or treating starting at 11 am, face painting, games, farm animals, music and more!

-Inniswood Halloween Party: tba from 2-4 pm Head to the Gardens for activities and crafts to celebrate this traditional holiday.
+Inniswood Halloween Party: tba for 2021 from 2-4 pm Head to the Gardens for activities and crafts to celebrate this traditional holiday.

-Young Explorers: Trick-or-Treat Hike: tba from 6-7 pm at Homestead Metro Park.
+Young Explorers: Trick-or-Treat Hike: tba for 2021 from 6-7 pm at Homestead Metro Park.
 Wear your favorite costume and earn some goodies on a 1-mile hike.
 Ages 2-14.
 Meet at the Barn Shelter.

-Boo on Broadway in Grove City: cancelled for 2020 Family-friendly alternative to the traditional door-to-door Beggars’ Night allows children to dress in costume and safely collect candy and other goodies from area businesses and civic organizations in the Grove City’s Town Center Promenade.
+Boo on Broadway in Grove City: tba for 2021 Family-friendly alternative to the traditional door-to-door Beggars’ Night allows children to dress in costume and safely collect candy and other goodies from area businesses and civic organizations in the Grove City’s Town Center Promenade.